SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="home"></a>The home screenshot

 The "Home" screen provides navigation links to the main parts of the administration application.
 It also shows subscription information for your account.
-The subscription information describes how much capacity you have used and what optional applications your are subscribed to.
+The subscription information describes how much capacity you have used and what optional applications you are subscribed to.
 The capacity section shows:

 * API requests: Counted whenever some functionality in Cumulocity is invoked, regardless of whether the functionality is invoked from a device (for example, sending a measurement) or from an application (for example, viewing the list of devices).
 * Storage: The total amount of data stored in your account.
 This amount can be influenced by [retention policies](#retention) and by the amount and size of [stored files](#files).